Madrid in 1 Day: a guidebook for getting the most out of your visit

 San Miguel Market| ©Jose Maria

 It is quite likely that at this time you already feel like eating something.
-My suggestion is that you enter the Mercado de San Miguel, very close to the Plaza Mayor.
+My suggestion is to enter the Mercado de San Miguel, very close to the Plaza Mayor.

 Royal Theater| ©Carlos Delgado